Legislation and standards

 The Crown Property Management group administers Crown forestry licences over land held in trust for Treaty settlements.
 Rental proceeds are paid to the Crown Forestry Rental Trust (CFRT).
 Claimants who select Crown forest land as commercial redress receive from the CFRT the rental that has accumulated from that land since issue of the licence.

-Crown Property Management undertakes the disposal processes for all LINZ land selected by the claimants for a Treaty settlement - such as disclosure, valuation, negotiation of transfer value, survey, titling and transfer.
+Crown Property Management undertakes the disposal processes for all Toitū Te Whenua land selected by the claimants for a Treaty settlement, such as disclosure, valuation, negotiation of transfer value, survey, titling and transfer.

 Land transaction roles